ethereum/EIPs/EIPS/eip-FOCIL.md

 #### Attesters
 - **`Slot N+1`, `t=0 to 4s`**:
 Attesters monitor the P2P network for the proposer’s block.
-Upon detecting it, they verify whether all transactions from their cached ILs are included in the proposer’s execution payload.
+Upon detecting it, they verify whether all transactions from their stored ILs are included in the proposer’s execution payload.
 The `Valid` function, based on the frozen view of the ILs from `t=9s` in the previous slot, checks if the execution payload satisfies IL validity conditions.
 This is done either by confirming that all transactions are present or by determining if any missing transactions are invalid when appended to the end of the payload.
 In such cases, attesters use the EL to perform nonce and balance checks to validate the missing transactions and check whether there is enough space in the block to include the transaction(s).

 #### CL P2P Validation Rules

-When nodes receive ILs from the P2P network, they perform a series of validation checks before forwarding or caching them.
+When validators receive ILs from the P2P network, they perform a series of validation checks before forwarding or caching them.
 These rules protect against Denial-of-Service (DoS) attacks by (1) limiting ILs' byte size and (2) restricting IL proposals to a small committee of IL committee members, thereby tightly bounding the main resource consumed by the propagation of ILs.
 Consumption of other relevant resources, such as verification time, is minimal because the only nontrivial check performed on IL propagation is signature verification.
 At this stage, there is no EL verification of the transactions within ILs.
-This means that ILs are allowed to contain any transactions—valid or invalid—since nodes do not perform EL-side checks.
+This means that ILs are allowed to contain any transactions—valid or invalid—since validators do not perform EL-side checks.
 This design choice is intended to avoid additional computational overhead.

 1. The slot of the IL matches the current slot.
 ILs not matching the current slot should be ignored.
 2. The parent hash of the IL is recognized.